NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 Southwest Baptist University is committed to the success of its students, in and out of the classroom.
 Faculty and staff are dedicated to providing resources and assistance to help students reach their full potential.

 Many students also complete at least one internship during their time as a student at SBU.
-The relationships students develop with faculty often build connections that lead to these internship opportunities.
+The relationships students develop with faculty often build connections that lead to these internships.
 SBU students have completed a variety of internships, including opportunities at large IT companies, area businesses, professional sports organizations, churches, and so many more.
 Companies and organizations enjoy having SBU students as interns because of their academic preparedness and the work ethic instilled in them.
-For example, The Heritage Foundation in Washington, D.C., has just one accounting internship available each year and has given that position to an SBU student four of the past five years.

 Internship opportunities, community involvement and faculty connections all help lead to career placement upon graduation.
 Various career fairs and networking opportunities are held across campus each year and the Career Services office helps provide valuable job search resources.
 Faculty encourage students to work hard and pursue great career opportunities, while using their own connections to help build a student’s network.

 Many more success stories are found across the more than 100 areas of academic study offered at SBU.
 We invite you to explore our academic programs and learn more about how SBU equips students for a lifetime of success as servant leaders in a global society.